 Yann Robiou du Pont

-The international community has agreed to limit global warming to 2 °C and pursue 1.5 °C. Staying within this boundary implies undertaking strong mitigation commitments.
+The international community has agreed to limit global warming to 2°C and pursue 1.5°C. Staying within this boundary implies undertaking strong mitigation commitments.
 At climate conferences, countries exposed different equity concepts to drive the sharing of the required mitigation.
-The sum of each country’s self-determined fair share of the global mitigation burden is insufficient to keep warming below 2 °C, let alone 1.5 °C. This PhD project assesses how to distribute the GHG emissions consistent with the temperature goals under a combination of effort sharing approaches.
-A normative method determines coherent national mitigation targets under a combination of equity approaches.
-This quantitative 'hybrid' approach adopts the distributive nature of a bottom-up approach with the stringency of a top-down approach.
+The sum of each country's self-determined fair share of the global mitigation burden is insufficient to keep warming below 2°C, let alone 1.5°C. This PhD project will assess how to distribute the GHG emissions consistent with the temperature goals under a combination of the effort sharing approaches.
+A normative method will determine coherent national mitigation targets under a combination of equity approaches.
+This quantitative hybrid approach adopts the distributive nature of bottom-up approach with the stringency of a top-down approach